xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 + **Secure Databases**: A sorted map can be used to build databases that protect the privacy of user queries.
 This is especially relevant for sensitive data such as medical records, financial transactions, and personal communication logs.
 + **Private Contact Discovery**: Similar to the use case implemented by Signal, ENIGMAP can help in securely finding mutual contacts without revealing the contact list to the server.
 + **Cloud Computing**: With the increasing reliance on cloud services, ensuring data privacy and security is paramount.
 ENIGMAP allows users to securely store and query data on untrusted cloud servers while maintaining the confidentiality of their access patterns.
 In this setting the external memory is no longer RAM or Disk, but the remote cloud server itself.
-+ **Multi-party computations**: MPC and Fully Homomorphic Encryption (FHE) provide encrypted computations similar to Intel SGX, but rely on strong cryptographic primitives rather than trusting hardware vendors like Intel.
++ **Multi-party computations (MPC)**: MPC and Fully Homomorphic Encryption (FHE) provide encrypted computations similar to Intel SGX, but rely on strong cryptographic primitives rather than trusting hardware vendors like Intel.
 In MPC, it is crucial for algorithms to be oblivious to prevent information leakage through data access patterns.
 Traditionally, maps in MPC have been implemented using linear scans or an online phase of Private Information Retrieval (PIR) or Oblivious RAM (ORAM).
-ENIGMAP can serve as an efficient implementatino of online ORAM in MPC and offering significant performance enhancements.
+ENIGMAP can serve as an efficient implementation of online ORAM in MPC, offering significant performance enhancements.

 While ENIGMAP presents significant advancements, it also comes with certain limitations to address in future work: